jackphillips96/KDD_Project_COVID19/README.md

 - Consider standardizing the features, if necessary.
 - Consider feature engineering, if necessary.
 For instance, the date column can have separate columns for day and month.
 - We can consider one-hot encoding or creating dummy variables for the categorical features.
-Our data

 To prepare our data for an interrupted time series model we had to create a new variable called stay_3 that gives a value of 1 for the dates after level 3 stay at home orders are enacted in Italy and when Germany and Pakistan raised their level to a 2.
 This allowed the model to measure the impact of the stay at home orders before and after their highest point.
+Fortunately there was no missing values for the countries with the variables we chose so we did have any imputed values for these.
 Below is the code we used for Italy:

 ![](https://i.imgur.com/1OBfTfc.png)